baudaux/docker-exa/README.md

 # docker-exa

-Offer the whole environement for compiling your project for ExaequOS.
+Offer the whole environement for compiling your project for exaequOS.
 Note: An online Docker image exists at: https://hub.docker.com/repository/docker/lecrapouille/exaequos

 ## Prerequisite